mithril-security/blindai/docs/docs/deploy-on-premise.md

     ./sgx_linux_x64_driver_1.41.bin
     ```

-    The binary file contains the drivers signed by Intel, and will proceed to the installation transparently.
+    The binary file contains the drivers signed by Intel and will proceed to the installation transparently.

 === "Hardware mode (Azure DCsv3 VMs)"